Entering China’s market means, first and foremost, getting to know WeChat and figuring out how to make a WeChat Mini Program.

-China means WeChat.
-In this article, we explain how to build a WeChat Mini Program — a tiny app that’s necessary for any company aiming at this huge market.
+In this article, we explain how to develop a WeChat Mini Program and share Mind Studio’s own experience of creating a digital product for the Chinese market.

 What is a WeChat Mini Program and how does it work?

-In fewer than ten years, the Chinese messenger WeChat, developed by Tencent, has turned into a full and mostly independent ecosystem, much like China itself.
-Today, WeChat offers a social media network, an app store, shops, its own payment system, and a huge selection of mobile games.
+In a little over a decade, the Chinese messenger WeChat developed by Tencent has turned into an independent ecosystem.
+Today, it serves as a social media network, an app store with its own payment system, and a massive selection of mobile games.

-WeChat Mini Programs are small apps that integrate directly into WeChat and run in the WeChat app.
-They’re different from traditional apps in that they run faster, are easier to develop, and don’t need to be installed.
+WeChat Mini Programs are small apps that integrate directly into WeChat and run within the WeChat app.
+They’re different from traditional apps as they run faster, are easier to develop, and don’t need to be installed.
 They also offer companies access to WeChat’s enormous user base.
-But they have their limitations.
+But they also have their limitations.

-Although it’s possible to only have a Mini Program without developing a native mobile app, most companies use their Mini Programs to put the most crucial features at their customers’ fingertips but still offer a full-sized app for those who want it.
+It’s possible to only have a Mini Program without developing a native mobile app.
+However, many companies use their Mini Programs to put the most crucial features at their customers’ fingertips, but still offer a full-sized app for those who want it.
 A Mini Program can also serve as an advertisement for the main native app.